Tsmorz/UAV-Code/README.md

 This program helps streamline the initial design phase when creating tiltrotor aircraft.

+ReadInputs.py - specific data to the aircraft like mass, wingspan, coefficient of lift, etc\
 GenerativeDesignVTOL.py - main fuction that puts everything together\
 AeroDrag.py - skin friction, form, and induced drag calculations\
 Hover.py - power and energy requirements from hovering flight\